Brandon R. Reish, Esq.

 Monroe County , PA Expungements

-For expungements in cases that did not go through the ARD Program, there are significant differences.
+For expungements of cases that did not go through the ARD Program, there are significant differences.
 Sometimes cases are dismissed in their entirety; in other cases, a plea of guilty to a summary offense may have been entered.
 Even where a guilty plea was entered, if there is a time of arrest free behavior, expungement may be requested.

-For certain guilty pleas in misdemeanor offenses, have become eligible to be sealed under limited access so that employers and certain other individuals will not be able to view the records, even though they are not technically expunged.
+For certain guilty pleas in misdemeanor offenses, the convictions can be sealed under the limited access law so that employers and certain other individuals will not be able to view the records, even though they are not technically expunged.
 This is a benefit to people who may have entered a plea to misdemeanor offense, but then otherwise lead a law abiding life.

 For those people who are not eligible for expungement or restrictive access, there is still a pardon process that can be applied for and if granted, an expungement can follow.